DipokalLab/glass/README.md

 A collection of 3D typography ready for immediate use on the web.
 Easily output as images.
 Built with Three.js.

+Customize 3D typography to your liking and export it as an image.
+Enter your own custom text to download the generated image.

 ## Roadmap

 - [x] Create Image